-Apr 30 Boulder Dam is renamed in honor of Herbert Hoover.
+Apr 30: The Boulder Dam is renamed in honor of Herbert Hoover.

 Art & Science

-Oct 23 NAACP petition on racism “An Appeal to the World” presented to UN
+Oct 23: NAACP petition on racism “An Appeal to the World” is presented to the UN.

-Mar 9 US Ladies’ Figure Skating championship won by Gretchen Merrill and Men’s is won by Richard Button
+Mar 9: US Ladies’ Figure Skating championship is won by Gretchen Merrill and Men’s is won by Richard Button.

-Nov 27 Joe DiMaggio wins his 3rd MVP.
+Nov 27: Joe DiMaggio wins his third MVP.